 Instructions

 - Measure out and mix the flour and salt and put it straight on your clean countertop.
-This is exactly how it is done in Italy.
+Or use a large glass bowl.
 In the center, create a well.

 - Mix the yeast, warm water, honey, and oil in a mixing bowl.
 I usually use a medium glass measuring cup because it is easier to pour a little bit of the liquid into my flour mixture.